Andrew Griffith

-Andrew John Griffith (born 23 February 1971) is a British politician and former senior media executive who, since 2019, has been the Member of Parliament (MP) for Arundel and South Downs.
+Andrew John Griffith (born 23 February 1971) is a British Conservative Party politician and former senior media executive who has been Shadow Secretary of State for Business and Trade since November 2024 and Member of Parliament (MP) for Arundel and South Downs since 2019.

-A member of the Conservative Party, Griffith was appointed Economic Secretary to the Treasury in October 2022.
-Previously he served as Parliamentary Under-Secretary of State for Exports from July 2022 until September 2022, and as Director of the Number 10 Policy Unit from February 2022 to July 2022.
+He was Shadow Secretary of State for Science, Innovation and Technology from July to November 2024. and had previously been Minister of State for Science, Research and Innovation from November 2023.
+He served as Parliamentary Under-Secretary of State for Exports from July 2022 until September 2022, as Director of the Number 10 Policy Unit from February 2022 to July 2022, and as Economic Secretary to the Treasury from 2022 to 2023.

+Prior to becoming a Member of Parliament, Griffith served as the Chief financial officer and Chief operating officer of Sky, as well as Chairman of Just Eat.

 Early life and education

-Griffith was born at Bexleyheath, Kent, England.
-He grew up in Bromley and attended St Marys & St Josephs, a state comprehensive school in Sidcup, before going up to read Law at Nottingham University from 1989 to 1992.
+Andrew Griffith was born on 23 February 1971 in Bexleyheath.
+He grew up in Bromley and attended St Mary & St Joseph's School, a state comprehensive school in Sidcup, with future Shadow Cabinet colleague Gareth Bacon, before studying law at the University of Nottingham from 1989 to 1992.
 He qualified as a chartered accountant in 1996, becoming FCA.

 Business career

 Griffith first worked for Rothschild & Co and PwC, before joining Sky in 1999 as a financial analyst.
 By 2008, he rose to become Sky's chief financial officer, joining the board of directors, and at the time of his appointment was the youngest financial director amongst the FTSE 100.
 In March 2016 he also took on the role of Sky group chief operating officer.
+During his time in this role, he helped set up a free school in Hounslow named Bolder Academy, with Sky providing funding and exclusive access to its facilities, including coding classes taught by Sky employees.

 When Comcast acquired Sky in 2018, Griffith earned about £17m from the sale of shares.